The future HVNL should encourage the fleet introduction and use of vehicles that perform to higher safety standards and deliver productivity benefits.

 Improving the timeliness and efficiency of the PBS process

-There are three key issues with current PBS processes.
+Several key issues have been identified with the current PBS process:

-- The multi-step PBS approval process imposes high compliance costs – both in terms of dollars and time – on those seeking PBS vehicle approval.
+- The multi-step approval process imposes high compliance costs

-- There is still a high degree of regulatory uncertainty regarding the ability to operate PBS approved heavy vehicles because vehicle approval does not guarantee access.
+- A high degree of regulatory uncertainty regarding the ability to operate PBS approved heavy vehicles because vehicle approval does not guarantee access.

 Improving the flexibility and adaptability of the PBS